-One mistake that many interviewees make is stalling when they don’t have an answer ready, or responding with “I don’t know."
-Shon Burton, CEO of social recruiting tool HiringSolved, said that thinking aloud is a good tactic to combat this problem.
+A common job interview mistake many interviewees make is to stall when they don’t have a ready answer to a question, or responding with “I don’t know,” according to Shon Burton, CEO of social recruiting tool HiringSolved.
+Thinking aloud is an excellent tactic for combating this problem.

 “The best approach is to have humble confidence,” Burton said.
 “Repeat the interviewer’s question, and work through your thought process out loud.
 The interviewer may give you a hint if you’re actively thinking instead of stalling.”

-“Good nonverbal communication speaks volumes about a candidate,” said Jonna Myers, coordinator of career services at Southwestern Oklahoma State University.
+“Good nonverbal communication speaks volumes about a candidate,” said Jonna Myers, an instructor at the Everett Dobson School of Business and Technology at Southwestern Oklahoma State University.
 “It’s something most people don’t practice, but it makes it very evident when you’re nervous.”

-Myers recommended conducting mock interviews with a friend or in front of a mirror to practice your eye contact, posture and other body-language indicators that convey confidence.
-Bill Peppler, managing partner of staffing firm Kavaliro, added that a firm handshake and eye contact go a long way during an interview.
+Myers recommended conducting mock interviews with a friend or in front of a mirror to practice your eye contact, posture and other body language confidence indicators.

-“It’s very impressive when a candidate can talk about why he or she is a good fit for the position, as well as things that are going on in the company’s community," she said.
+“It’s very impressive when a candidate can talk about why [they are] a good fit for the position, as well as things that are going on in the company’s community,” Myers said.

-Burton added that using LinkedIn to research the hiring manager and anyone else you might be speaking to before the interview can give you an understanding of each person’s background and potentially some common ground to spark a discussion.
+Burton added that using LinkedIn to research the hiring manager and anyone else you might be speaking to can give you an understanding of each person’s background and potentially some common ground to spark a discussion.